awsdocs/amazon-comprehend-developer-guide/doc_source/prep-training-data-cer.md

 In both cases, Amazon Comprehend learns about the kind of documents and the context where the entities occur and builds a recognizer that can generalize to detect the new entities when you analyze documents\.

 When you create a custom model \(or train a new version\), you can provide a test dataset\.
 If you do not provide test data, Amazon Comprehend reserves 10% of the input documents to test the model\.
 Amazon Comprehend trains the model with the remaining documents\.

+If you provide a test dataset for your annotations training set, the test data must include at least one annotation for each of the entity types specified in the creation request\.

 **Topics**
 + [When to use annotations vs entity lists](#prep-training-data-comp)